EricKutschera/word-problems-machine-learning/README.txt

         set of unique templates

   * optimize.py:
-      Setups up the inputs necessary to call into the L-BFGS library function which we are using.
+      Sets up the inputs necessary to call into the L-BFGS library function which we are using.

   * classifier.py: